compulim/acme-http-01-azure-key-vault-middleware/README.md

 ```

 > Optionally, you can pass a `rateLimiter` option for [throttling requests](#throttling-requests).
 By default, the middleware will throttle at a rate of 10 requests per second and 100 requests per 5 minutes.

+### Enable custom domain

+Follow [this article](https://docs.microsoft.com/en-us/azure/app-service/manage-custom-dns-buy-domain#map-app-service-domain-to-your-app) to add your custom domain to your Azure Web Apps.

 ## Running enrollment agent